YunanL/IoTDevice/README.md

 - Raspberry Pi (or any Linux machine)
 - Python 3.7+
-- A blockchain wallet (with private key)
+- An Ethereum Blockchain wallet (MetaMask)
 - Access to a Web3 provider (e.g., Infura, Alchemy)
 - NFTs minted from the smart contract must include:
   - `Machine ID`